jelix/composer-module-setup/README.md

 A plugin for Composer to declare automatically jelix modules into a jelix application

-For Jelix 1.6.9 and higher.
+For Jelix 2.0.0-pre and higher.

 Authors who provide their modules via Composer, should declare directories containing modules or plugins.
-It will avoid the developer to declare them into his application.init.php (Jelix 1.7).
+It will avoid the developer to declare them into the application.init.php of the project.

 ## installation